ReneTC/laser_video/README.md

 <img src="./11_photons/light/light.gif"/>

-In a real laser, Photons will bounce around the mirror a billion times pr second, and there would be billions of atoms in there as well.
+In a real laser, Photons will bounce around the mirror a billion times per second, and there would be billions of atoms in there as well.

 ### That's all for lasers or what?